 |Wolfe's Lunch (16th at Wisconsin).
-Next to the Showplace Triangle mini-park, this Korean greasy spoon has a few outside tables, but not much else that interests Huxley.|
+Next to the Showplace Triangle mini-park, this Korean greasy spoon has a few outside tables, but not much else that interested Huxley.

 |Huxley worked in north Potrero Hill and only ever got to lunch in that part of the neighborhood.
 Other dog-friendly options around there which he never got to visit include Cafe Pazzo, on Henry Adams at the traffic circle, What's Up Dog on De Haro at 16th, and the Chairman Bao food truck, last seen at De Haro and Alameda on Fridays.
 A well-behaved dog might even get away with sitting at a courtyard table outside the excellent Rustico, in the California College of Arts' building A2 on 8th St. between 15th & 16th.

 South of Market

 |The Butler and the Chef (South Park).
-Hux fits right in with the strict French ambiance.
+Hux fit right in with the strict French ambiance.
 The kindly chef, who's been known to bring out a dog treat, and all of the other dogs visiting the park made this his favorite lunch stop back when he worked in this neighborhood.

 |Ristorante Umbria (2nd & Howard).

-This would be a fine place for a
+Closed!
+This would have been a fine place for a

 fancy Italian lunch if Huxley ever got a taste, or if he got

 to jump up into the big comfortable-looking chairs.
-At least there's plenty of
+At least

 |South Park Cafe (South Park).
-The nicest place Huxley knows of to watch humans eat dinner South of Market.
-It's not far from his old office, there are dogs in the park in the evening, too, and he usually gets a cork.|
+The nicest place Huxley knew of to watch humans eat dinner South of Market.
+It wasn't far from his old office, there were dogs in the park in the evening, too, and he usually got a cork.

 |Zebulon (Natoma near 2nd St.).
 Closed!